 If you haven’t heard about our big adventure (where were you?) let me explain the importance of three words :- Drop, Cover, Hold after our scare this month (November 2016).
 It’s quite a story for Middle-Earth……..

 ‘Drop Cover Hold’ or………

-- When the quake struck New Zealand it was midnight, Mum and Dad were shaken awake by a low rumbling growl that rapidly became a very VERY loud grumbly roar.
-Mum was on her feet as she was waking up, and her first thought was us cats and our safety, then ‘what the heck is going on’?
+When the quake struck New Zealand it was midnight, Mum and Dad were shaken awake by a low rumbling growl that rapidly became a very VERY loud grumbly roar.
+Mum was on her feet as she was waking up, and her first thought was us cats and our safety.
+Then she asked ‘what the heck is going on’?

-She strode quickly (not easy when the floor is moving!) into the living room with the rumble still around her, and looked at me in astonishment.
+Mum strode quickly (not easy when the floor is moving!) into the living room with the rumble still going on around her.
+She stopped and looked at me in astonishment.
 I had performed the perfect Drop, Cover, Hold, and was sheltering safely under the sturdy coffee table, not far from my snuggle spot in the living room.
 Mum called to Dad to come and see how well I had done.
 They were impressed!